 If you want the higher rows of the salary table, two things matter most.
 Train somewhere that teaches the business layer alongside the coaching craft.
 And do enough of your own inner work to handle whatever income you eventually create, because money you can't hold is worse than money you don't have.

 The deeper journey from here usually goes in this order.
 If you're still deciding if this is your path, start with how to become a spiritual life coach.
-If you've decided yes and want the practical mechanics of getting paid, how to start a spiritual coaching business lays out the first 90 days.
-If you're choosing where to train, the best spiritual life coach certification programs is our editorial comparison of the options.
+If you've decided yes and want the practical mechanics of getting paid, how to start a spiritual coaching business lays out the first 90 days, while can you make money as a life coach tests the wider business case.
+If you're choosing training, start with the spiritual life coach certification hub, then use the best spiritual life coach certification programs shortlist.
 And if you've already narrowed it to one program and want our specific take, our Awakened Academy review is the one we can stand behind, openly, including the disclosure that we sit inside the same parent community.